quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 {{congestion}} and {{batch}} describe exceptions to this strategy.

 All packets still have to be acknowledged at least once with this extension, as stated in {{Section 13.2.1 of QUIC-TRANSPORT}}.
-With large values for Ack-Eliciting Threshold or the Reordering Threshold, implementations might accumulate multiple new ACK ranges before sending an ACK.
+With larger values for Ack-Eliciting Threshold or the Reordering Threshold, implementations are more likely to accumulate multiple new ACK ranges before sending an ACK.
 As such, implementations have to take more care to avoid truncating ACK ranges before they are sent at least once.
-As discussed in {{Section 13.2.4 of QUIC-TRANSPORT}}
-this does not guarantee that every acknowledgment is seen by the sender.
+As discussed in {{Section 13.2.3 of QUIC-TRANSPORT}}, this does not guarantee that every acknowledgment is seen by the sender.
-Therefore, when ACK frames are sent less often, the effect of lost or re-ordered packets with ACK frames needs to be considered more carefully when trimming the ACK range.
+When ACK frames are sent less often, receivers can either wait until an ACK is acknowledged {{Section 13.2.4 of QUIC-TRANSPORT}} before trimming ranges or be more conservative when trimming ACK ranges.

 ## Response to long idle periods